 - Contribution to ELO as an organization, whether as a member of the Board of Directors or Literary Art Board or as informal advisor

-We are delighted to announce this year’s winner of the Marjorie C. Luesebrink Career Achievement Award, N. Katherine Hayles.
+We are delighted to announce this year’s winner of the Marjorie C. Luesebrink Career Achievement Award, Australia-based Mez Breeze.

 ELO awards these prizes at its annual conference.
-The next conference will be held in Cork, Ireland.
-The call for next year’s awards will be issued months before via the ELO’s site and social media channels.
+The next conference will be held in Orlando, Florida.
+The call for next year’s awards will be issued months before via ELO’s Website.